List of Playboy Playmates of 1974: November

 Bebe Buell (born Beverle Lorence Buell on July 14, 1953, in Portsmouth, Virginia) is an American fashion model and singer, and Playboy magazine's November 1974 Playmate of the Month.
 She is also known for dating and marrying rock musicians.
 She is actress Liv Tyler's mother from a brief relationship with Aerosmith vocalist Steven Tyler (although Buell initially claimed the father was Todd Rundgren).

 In 2001, she wrote an autobiography (with Victor Bockris) entitled Rebel Heart: An American Rock and Roll Journey.
 The book was a New York Times bestseller.

 Filmmaker Cameron Crowe, in his commentary on the extended DVD of his 2000 movie Almost Famous, said he based the film's "Penny Lane" character (played by Kate Hudson) in part on Buell.

 December

-Janice Raymond (born March 25, 1951) (Note: Not to be confused with University of Massachusetts Amherst professor emerita of women's studies and medical ethics, Janice Raymond) is an English model.
+Janice Lynn Marshall (née Whitby; March 25, 1951 – December 14, 2011), better known as Janice Raymond, was an English model.
 She was selected as Playboy magazine's Playmate of the Month for its December 1974 issue.
+Raymond was born in St Helens, Lancashire, England on March 25, 1951.
+(Note: Not to be confused with University of Massachusetts Amherst professor emerita of women's studies and medical ethics, Janice Raymond) She died in Plano, Texas on December 14, 2011, at the age of 60, leaving one son and two daughters with husband Les Marshall.